ethanpasta/printf/README.md

 ### Overview
  _printf is a C module that behaves like printf and also has additional functionalities not found in printf.
 This project was done as part of the second month curriculum at [Holberton School](https://www.holbertonschool.com/), San Francisco.
 ### Features
 The following format specifiers are covered.
-An asterix signifies a Format Specifier not covered by printf.
+An asterix signifies a format specifier not covered by printf.

 |  Format Specifier  |    Functionality                          |
 | ------------------ | ----------------------------------------- |